JiawenZhu/enterprise-internal-chat/Project2Proposal.md

 * Non-Technical Constraints:
   *There is little time to fully develop to a grand project
 * Technical Constraints:
-  * We will use SQL database as our back-end data store *The software is developed using Java and thus can be run under any operating system
+  * We will use researched open source code and used it in our code *The software is developed using Java and thus can be run under any operating system

 ### 2.3.
 Challenges
+* Design a connection tool to do peer to peer connection
-* Design a database schema that supports the application
+* Design a calendar interface
-* Collect stock historical price data and store it in the SQL server database along with other application data
-* Game has reasonable equal difficulty levels for every player.
-The stock with low volatility is considered more difficult to profit from than the one with high volatility.
-* Connecting the database with the software.

 ---